rackerlabs/support-how-to/content/cloud-load-balancers/configure-SSL-certificates-on-cloud-load-balancers.md

 The following article provides information on how to configure an SSL certificate on your Load Balancer.

-**NOTE**: Load Balancers can host a total of 20 SSL certificates including the main certificate on the Load Balancer.
+**NOTE**: Load Balancers can host a total of 20 domains, including the main certificate on the Load Balancer.
+Each domain requires its own certificate mapping, even if the same certificate is used.
+For example, if you have an SSL certificate that is valid for \*.example.com , and you want to host *abc.example.com* and *def.example.com* from the Cloud Load Balancer, you must create a mapping for both domains.

 ### Prerequisites
 	- You must create an HTTP (80) Load Balancer